mearashadowfax/OpenStove/src/content/recipes/fried-rice-with-egg.md

 - Salt and pepper, to taste
 - 1 green onion, thinly sliced (for garnish)
 - Optional: 1/2 cup cooked chicken, beef, shrimp, or tofu, diced

-## Instructions

-1. Heat 1 tablespoon of oil in a large pan or wok over medium-high heat.
-2. Pour in the beaten eggs and scramble until fully cooked.
-Remove them from the pan and set aside.
-3. Add the remaining tablespoon of oil to the pan.
-4. Sauté the onion until translucent and just beginning to brown.
-5. Increase the heat to high and add the cooked rice.
-Stir-fry for a few minutes to heat through.
-6. Stir in the peas and carrots, and continue stir-frying for another 2 minutes.
-7. Drizzle soy sauce over the rice and mix well.
-8. Add the scrambled eggs back into the pan.
-Mix until the eggs are evenly distributed.
-9. Season with salt and pepper to taste.
-10. Garnish with sliced green onions before serving.

-## Recipe Notes

-- For the best results, use day-old rice as it's drier and less sticky, which is ideal for fried rice.
-- Feel free to add your choice of protein – cooked chicken, beef, shrimp, or tofu can all be diced and added with the vegetables.
-- Customize your fried rice with additional vegetables like bell peppers, mushrooms, or bean sprouts if desired.